 Adjust it accordingly by tieing the ribbon ends together more or less.

 Yay!
-You know have your very own all-natural Pine Cone Swag or Wreath.
+You now have your very own all-natural Pine Cone Swag or Wreath.

 There are so many ways you can use this pinecone wreath in your festive decorations to add natural elements and festive touch.
-You can hang it on exterior wall lights, hang it over your fireplace mantel and it would look cute on a playhouse outside.
+You can hang it on exterior wall lights over your fireplace mantel, which would look cute on a playhouse outside.
 There are lots of great places this lovely wreath could be hung.

 But our favorite is the garden shed.
-Our shed is nestled in the trees and since this pinecone wreath is made of real leaves it fits in nicely with nature.
+Our shed is nestled in the trees, and since this pinecone wreath is made of real leaves, it fits nicely with nature.

 Here are more photos of the wreath.